Consultations are by appointment.

 It is our practice policy to encourage patients to see their usual doctor whenever possible.

 Where necessary, house-calls will be made.
 To enable us to plan the day, it is appreciated if house-calls are booked as early in the day as possible.

-A full range of routine immunisations is available at all times - an appointment is necessary.
-Many immunisations are now available through the daily Nurse Clinics.
+A full range of routine immunisations is available at all times - an appointment is necessary with a doctor to discuss your specific needs, indications and contra-indications.

 Patients are reminded that they must always either have an appointment with their doctor or telephone for ALL test results.